the-full-stack/website/docs/llm-bootcamp/spring-2023/index.md

   }
 </style>

-# Full Stack LLM Bootcamp - Spring 2023
+# LLM Bootcamp - Spring 2023

 We have put together a two-day program based on emerging best practices in the LLM community and the latest research results to help you answer these questions and make the transition to building.